First Nations - Land Rights and Environmentalism in British Columbia

 Photo: R. Spiess

-The Brilliant Dam is located on the Kootenay River, just upstream from its confluence with the Columbia River (above).
-This is the Sinixt site of kp'ítl'els, where archaeological evidence dates about 5,000 years. kp'ítl'els was proposed as a reserve for the Sinixt in 1861, but instead it was pre empted in 1912 and sold to Doukhobor settlers who renamed it "Brilliant" and plowed up the Sinixt burial grounds.
+Brilliant Dam is located on the Kootenay River, just upstream from its confluence with the Columbia River (above).
+This is the ancient Sinixt site of kp'ítl'els, where archaeological evidence dates about 5,000 years. kp'ítl'els was proposed as a reserve for the Sinixt in 1861, but instead it was pre empted by the BC government in 1912 and sold to Doukhobor settlers who renamed it "Brilliant" and deliberately plowed up and destroyed the sacred burial grounds of the Sinixt.

-Today in the Kootenays there are few remaining natural cascades such as Nemo Falls (left).
-Dams have caused irrepairable damage to the aboriginal fisheries.
-See: Center for Columbia River History and the Columbia Kootenay Fisheries Renewal.
-Oldtimers remember trophy sized sturgeon over 10 feet in length and up to 750 lbs in weight.
-See the record breaking 255 lb white sturgeon captured on the Kootenay River near the Brilliant Dam: Upper Columbia White Sturgeon.
+Today there are few remaining natural cascades in the Kootenays, beautiful nature treasures such as Nemo Falls (left).
+In addition hydro electric dams have destroyed once thriving native fisheries.
+See: Center for Columbia River History.
+Oldtimers in the area remember trophy-sized sturgeon over 10 ft in length and up to 750 lbs in weight.
+One white sturgeon captured on the Kootenay River near the Brilliant Dam was 255 pounds.

 top of page

 In 1914, Alex Christian pleaded unsuccessfully to the Royal Commission on Indian Affairs to be allowed to remain at his home in kp'itl'els: "I wish to state that I was born there and have made that place my head quarters during my entire life.
 Also my ancestors have belonged to there as far back as I can trace.
-Both of my parents were born there and three of my grandparents ...
-I want to stay in the home where I have always been and want that I have a piece of land made secure for me ...
+Both of my parents were born there and three of my grandparents. . .
+I want to stay in the home where I have always been and want that I have a piece of land made secure for me. . .
 I also ask that the graveyards of my people be fenced and preserved from desecration."
+In 1919 his wife, Teresa, died of pneumonia at kp'itl'els.
+After their land was taken, Alex and his daughter, Mary, age about five, travelled by canoe to Kettle Falls.
+In 1924 Alex Christian died in Omak of tuberculosis.
+Today his grandson, Lawney L. Reyes, is an author and artist living in Kirkland, Washington.

 top of page